 The exhibition is complemented by selected documents and accompanied by a publication that includes Jean Arp's text together with an essay by Georges Sebbag.

-Later, the exhibition will travel to the Museu Fundación Juan March in Palma, where it will be on show June 26 through September 7, 2019.
+Later, the exhibition will travel to the Museu Fundación Juan March in Palma, where it will be on show from October, 2019 to January, 2020.